CTF-handbooks/map-maker-handbook/HANDBOOK.md

 ***
 ### 2. Planning the map
 * A map shouldn't be too big or too small.
 The size of a map can vary depending on the terrain and structures that the map will have.
-With a typical map size, players should be able to get across to the middle of the map with a full sprint bar before running out of sprint.
+With a typical map size, players should be able to reach the middle of the map with a full sprint bar before running out of sprint.
 A maximum of `230 x 230` blocks in surface area is recommended.
 * If you are making a map for the official CTF server, it is important to note that your map should be unique and not similar to the maps that already exist in the game.

     > "The design of a map should encourage differing gameplay and tactics." - -sniper-
-* The design of a map shouldn't give any team advantages (such as having a better position or more resources).
+* The map design shouldn't give any team advantages (such as having a better position or more resources).
 All teams should have an equal chance of winning.
 * Using certain mods on the world the map-making takes place might cause unpredicted problems to the finished map.
 Switching Minetest or CTF game versions in the midst of the map-making process might also cause problems.

 ***